River Dove Catchment Management Plan Sample

 How Much Do I Need to Know to Write an Essay?

-Amount of Knowledge Required for Essay Writing
+The Amount of Knowledge Required for Essay Writing

-If you are a college student and your assignment requires you to write an essay on a topic, subject, or concept that you have almost no knowledge on, you may be wondering whether your lecturer or professor gave the assignment by mistake.
+If you are a college student and your assignment requires you to write an essay on a topic, subject, or concept that you have almost no knowledge on, you may be tempted to think that your lecturer or professor gave the assignment by mistake.
 This is especially the case if you were expecting your lecturer or professor to teach you something first and thereafter assess you on what they have taught, and not the other way round.
 There is no doubt that experiencing a situation in which you have to write an essay, story, or content on a topic or subject that you have little or no information or knowledge on can be quite frustrating and a cause for anxiety.
 If you are facing such a situation and are wondering how much knowledge you need to have for essay writing, be sure you are not alone.
 You have a genuine concern.

 To answer this question, consider this situation: Everyday newspapers and radio and television stations report news that their representatives or journalists did not personally gather on the ground.
 A newspaper in Kenya may, for example, report in depth about a terrorist attack that has occurred in the U.S. or the destruction caused by a massive earthquake in Haiti without having a journalist in the location where the event has taken place.
 What the journalists working with the media house will typically do is search what other media houses and people are reporting about the event, and based on these, come up with their own news article on the story.
 They can search for relevant information on the Internet, social media, or any other relevant source.
 It is, however, important that the journalists draw their information from credible sources or verify the accuracy of the information they get from the other (secondary) sources.
 As a reader or viewer of the news article/ item, you will probably not realise that the media house had no journalist(s) on the ground to capture the news first hand.
 From this illustration, you realise that the journalist in Kenya writing or reporting on an event that occurred in the US or Haiti did not have prior or first-hand knowledge of what happened.
 He or she is relying on what others have stated, written, or reported about the event.

 Academic writing involves researching (reading what other people have written, professional thoughts and opinions, and facts) and then coming up with content based on what you have read and learnt.
 Since a lot of what you will write in an academic essay is based on the information you get from your research, you need not have prior knowledge, information or training on a subject to write a research paper or essay on it.
 This implies that you need not to have undertaken a course in psychology, for example, to write an essay or research paper on a topic in psychology.
 Similarly, you don’t necessarily need to have attended law classes to answer a question in law.
 You can be a mechanical engineer by training and yet be able to write an excellent essay on a topic in business, psychology, biology, or strategic management – subjects not directly related to engineering.
 What you need to do in this case is read what other people (especially experts or scholars) have written or are saying on the subject, digest this information and come up with relevant content for your essay.
-Likewise, you may not need to be a subject expert to write an excellent blog post or marketing copy.
-In any case, majority of bloggers and content creators are not experts in the field they are writing on.
-You simply need to read extensively what others have written on the subject or product, understand the main issues, and come up with your own content.

 In the college and university setting, it is common for students to be required to write on a topic or subject they have not been taught on.
 This is because they are actually expected to engage in research, which is part of the process of building their knowledge and developing into a well moulded professional.
 Lecturers and professors understand that one way of ensuring that you engage in own learning is by subjecting you to a situation where you have to accomplish a task that you have to start from a point of not knowing.
 From this point, the way to know is to research about the subject by finding relevant sources, evaluating the sources, and getting the information that will allow you to write your essay.